bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/getting-started.md

 # Getting started

 This guide serves as a brief guide on how to utilize the pricefeed module in your cosmos-sdk app.
-For demonstrations on how to use the prices obtained from this module, kindly refer to the [Example Use Cases](https://) section.

 ## Prerequisites
 Be sure you have met the prerequisites before you following this guide.